 Communication with Customers

-NLF: Boards must notify child care providers and parents of the system transition period and the suspension period of certain CCS processes no later than June 3, 2024, as well as send a reminder on June 14, 2024.
+NLF: Boards must notify/remind child care providers and parents of the system transition period and the suspension period of certain CCS processes no later than August 23, 2024.
 The notice must also be posted on the Board’s website during the system suspension period.

-LF: Boards may use the messaging templates provided in Attachment 3, Notification of TX3C Implementation Templates for Parents and Providers, to communicate to parents and providers about the transition period and what to expect.
+LF: Boards may use the updated messaging templates provided in Attachment 3: Notification of TX3C Implementation Templates for Parents and Providers, to communicate to parents and providers about the transition period and what to expect.

 Data Conversion